 - 1. The Millman partnership is in its first year of existence.
 In which of the following circumstances, would the partnership not need to use its required year? - a.
 The partnership is part of a tiered structure. - b.
 The partnership adopts a natural business year-end. - c.
 The partnership adopts a business purpose year-end. - d.
 The partnership will always need to determine its required year. - 2.
+In most cases, an existing partnership must use which of the following as its tax year? - a.
+Calendar year. - b.
+Fiscal year. - 3.
 Which of the following rules is applied first when determining a partnership's required year? - a.
 Least aggregate deferral of income rule. - b.
 Majority interest rule. - c.
-Principal partners rule. - 3.
+Principal partners rule. - 4.
+The existing tax year will be treated as the tax year with the least aggregate deferral if it produces an aggregate deferral that is less than .5 of the aggregate deferral of the partnership's existing tax year.
+Bob, Joe, Jim, and Andy form a partnership.
+Bob has an April 30 year-end, Joe has a July 31 year-end, Jim has a November 30 year-end, and Andy has a December 31 year-end.
+Bob's aggregate deferral is 3.2, Joe's aggregate deferral is 3.5, Jim's is 3.9, and Andy's is 4.2.
+Which of the following is accurate regarding the partnership's selection of a year-end date for its required year? - a.
+The partnership may select any year-end date that it chooses for its required year. - b.
+The partnership must select a December 31 year-end for its required year. - c.
+The partnership must select an April 30 year-end for its required year. - 5.
+A new partnership may adopt any of the following tax year-ends without prior approval from the IRS except: - a.
+A tax year that could be elected under IRC Sec.
+444. - b.
+A tax year it elects under IRC Sec.
+444. - c.
+A 52-53 week year related to its required tax year. - d.
+A tax year it elects under IRC Sec.
+706(b)(4). - 6.
 In which of the following situations will the IRS grant a partnership automatic approval for the change, adoption, or retention of a tax year? - a.
 Alpha Partnership wants to change to a 52-53 week tax year that ends with reference to its required year. - b.
 Beta Partnership wants to change to its required tax year, but it has not established a business purpose or obtained the Commissioner's approval. - c.
-Gamma Partnership wants to retain a natural business year that satisfies the 15% gross receipts test. - 4.
-What revenue procedure applies to partnerships that want to adopt a nonconforming tax year based on either a natural business year or a business purpose? - a.
+Gamma Partnership wants to retain a natural business year that satisfies the 15% gross receipts test.

+- 7. What revenue procedure applies to partnerships that want to adopt a nonconforming tax year based on either a natural business year or a business purpose?

+- a.
 Rev. Proc.
+2001-10.

-2001-10. - b.
+- b.
 Rev. Proc.
+2004-34.

-2004-34. - c.
+- c.
 Rev. Proc.
+2002-39.

-2002-39. - d.
+- d.
 Rev. Proc.
+2006-46.

-2006-46. - 5.
-A partnership must pass one of three tests to qualify for the natural business year exception.
-Which of these tests is based on the three most recent 12-month periods ending with the last month of the requested year? - a.
-Seasonal business test. - b.
-Gross receipts test. - c.
-Annual business cycle test. - 6.
-A partnership must file which of the following forms to change its tax year on the basis of the business purpose test? - a.
-Form 1128. - b.
-Form 3115. - c.
-Form 8716. - d.
+- 8. A partnership must file which of the following forms to change its tax year on the basis of the business purpose test?

+- a.
+Form 1128.

+- b.
+Form 3115.

+- c.
+Form 8716.

+- d.
 Form 8752.